EDL protest in east London sees 60 arrested

 Missiles were thrown by activists as 3,000 police tried to maintain control.

-The supporters of the EDL, which says it is protesting against Islamic extremism in the UK, assembled near Aldgate Tube station, with the counter-protesters gathering in nearby Whitechapel Road.'Altercation with locals'
+The supporters of the EDL, which says it is protesting against Islamic extremism in the UK, assembled near Aldgate Tube station, with the counter-protesters gathering in nearby Whitechapel Road.

 The EDL protesters were later led to Tower Bridge by police to disperse.